Stock Investing for Beginners:

 The Power of Compound Interest

-Albert Einstein allegedly called compound interest "the eighth wonder of the world."
-Here's why: when you invest, you earn returns not just on your initial investment, but on your accumulated returns as well.
-(Learn more about how compound interest works)
+When you invest, you earn returns not just on your initial investment, but on your accumulated returns as well.
+This exponential growth is why starting early matters more than starting big.
+Learn more about how compound interest works and why it's your greatest wealth-building tool.

 Beat Inflation and Preserve Purchasing Power